adonisjs/v6-docs/content/docs/ace/tui.md

+---
+summary: Ace Terminal UI utilizes the @poppinss/cliui package, offering tools to display logs, tables, and animations.
+Designed for testing, it includes a 'raw' mode to simplify log collection and assertions.
+---

 # Terminal UI

 Ace terminal UI is powered by the [@poppinss/cliui](https://github.com/poppinss/cliui) package.
 The package exports helpers to display logs, render tables, render animated tasks UI, and much more.